w3c/wai-intro-wcag/content/new-in-22.md

 Briefly:
 * If you have data that needs to be entered again, auto-populate it or make it avaliable for the user to select.
-* Why: Some users with cognitive disabilities have difficulty with memory.
+* Why: Some people with cognitive disabilities have difficulty remembering what they entered before..

-<p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">Supermarket assistant</a> with cognitive disabilities:</p>
+<p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>
 <div class="quotes">
   <ul>
     <li>